The cats who appear in this blog were eye-witnesses to history. Here’s the Who’s Who.

 Worked her way into Place House where she was taught to write by Gib, although she never developed his scholarly interests.
 After Gib’s death in 1598 she learnt that Linkin’s mistress was moving to London and stowed away in the baggage.
 Appears to have divided her time between the family home in Blackfriars and the Earl of Essex’s house in the Strand.

 After seeing two of Gib’s sonnets rewritten and published under Shakespeare’s name, she resolved to be revenged on Shakespeare.
-This action was delayed by her participation in Essex’s rebellion of February 1601, but advanced by her children and her friends after her sudden return to Titchfield in 1602.
+This action was stalled by her participation in Essex’s rebellion of February 1601, but advanced by her children and her friends after her sudden return to Titchfield in 1602.

 The London Cats: Tricks’ Circle in the City and Westminster.

 Onix (c1597 – ?)
 Shop and house cat, employed by an apothecary and a midwife.
 Probably born in Blackfriars.
 Knowledgeable about medical matters, but regarded as an oddity by other cats because of his strong smell of herbs and spices.

 Introduced Linkin and Tricks to the Cats’ Parliament at St Paul’s.
 Caught up in the Essex rebellion, he provided an important eyewitness account of the events at Essex House on Sunday 8 February.

 Tricks occasionally attended as a spectator, but found the parliament dull.
 The scandal and stories that were a regular feature of the cats’ assemblies at Titchfield were not encouraged.

 Kettie (c1596 – ?)
 Print shop and house cat.
 Also known as the Turkey Cat.
 An accidental immigrant, born in Constantinople.
 Encountered hardship in London, a city nowhere near as well-disposed to cats as Constantinople (Istanbul) was (is).
 Eventually found employment with printers near the Ludgate.
 Impressed the cats of Blackfriars with his tale of Constantinople, and Tricks with his extraordinary agility, but – as a foreigner – he preferred to keep a low profile.